Community News and Programs

 Spring 2017 Soccer Programs – Soccer Association of Columbia

 Spring 2017 season for the Clinic, Recreational and Recreational High School programs.
 Leagues are open to players with birth years from 1998 to 2012.
 Gender based teams meet for eight weeks beginning in April.
-Go to sackick.com to register.
+Register on sackick.com

 Young Entrepreneurs’s – Le’Chic Academy Foundation